mlhartme/stool/main/documentation.md

 * Download the latest `application.sh` file from [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22net.oneandone.stool%22%20AND%20a%3A%22main%22)
 * Make it executable, rename it to `stool` and add it to your $PATH.

-Now check your installation: invoke `stool` - you should get a usage message.
+Now check your installation: get `stool` - you should get a usage message.

 ### Isolated configuration